-Democratic Vice President Kamala Harris and Gov. Tim Walz were poised to win Minnesota’s electoral votes on Tuesday, but there was little to celebrate as a path to nationwide victory looked narrow.
+Democratic Vice President Kamala Harris and Gov. Tim Walz won Minnesota’s electoral votes on Tuesday, but there was little to celebrate as former President Donald Trump and running mate, Sen. JD Vance of Ohio, rolled to victory in the 2024 presidential election.

 Democratic Vice President Kamala Harris and Republican former President Donald Trump top the ticket in a tight race for the state’s 10 electoral votes.

-Neither Harris-Walz nor former President Donald Trump and running mate, Sen. JD Vance of Ohio, spent much time campaigning in the state.
+Neither Harris-Walz nor Trump or Vance spent much time campaigning in Minnesota.
 Republicans had pledged to turn Minnesota red for the first time since 1972, but polls consistently showed Harris-Walz with a slim but steady lead.

-Harris and Walz ran a compressed campaign as she tapped him for the ticket in early August shortly after President Joe Biden stepped aside and just before the start of the Democratic National Convention in Chicago.
+Harris and Walz ran a compressed campaign after she tapped him for the ticket in early August shortly before the start of the Democratic National Convention in Chicago.

 Voting in north Minneapolis Tuesday, Joseph Thomas, 39, said he chose Harris and cited equality, help with housing and taxes as issues he cared about most.
 He also liked that Harris could be the first female president: “That was a big deal, too,” he said.